Fingal Head CoastCare Inc.

 - Protected dunes with planting, fencing and track rationalisation.

 - Expanded and improved habitat for native species.
-For example in 1960’s during sand-mining, before bitou control 28 species of birds were recorded, now there are 246 species.
+For example in 1960’s during sand-mining and before bitou control, 28 species of birds were recorded; now there are 245 species.

-- Fingal Headland erosion repaired and Themeda Grasslands established and protected with a pathway system.
+- Repaired Fingal Headland erosion, established Themeda Grasslands and protected them with a pathway system.

 How To Join: